 Delivering innovative learning journeys requires a non-traditional approach to instructional design.
 In an effort to break with traditional business courses, Hyper Island takes a “Montessori-for-adults approach”, says Melanie, leveraging everything they can to encourage learning-by-doing, not learning-by-listening.

-That approach is reflected in the non-traditional tool stack in their courses, including collaborative brainstorm tools like Miro and Padlet, as well as traditional software such as Zoom.
+That approach is reflected in the non-traditional tool stack in their courses, including collaborative brainstorm tools like Miro and Padlet, as well as traditional software such as Zoom and Google Meet.